jsarenik/Mac-Ompose/README.md

 Mac-Ompose
 ==========

-Compose key on Mac OS X
+Compose key on Mac OS X.

-Used almost daily on 10.10.1 (Yosemite).
+Used almost daily on 10.10.3 (Yosemite).
 Feel free to contact me if you have any issues.

 Installation
 ------------